danyalsaqib/self-supervised-robotic-grasping/README.md

 # Self Supervised Robotic Grasping
-#### Repository containing files and folders for our implementation of a Self Supervised Robot, capable of learning robotic grasping on its own.
+This is a repository containing files and folders for our implementation of a Self Supervised Robot, capable of learning robotic grasping on its own.

 ## Abstract
 Learning Based Robot Grasping currently involves the use of labeled data.
 This approach has two major disadvantages.
 Firstly, labeling data for grasp points and angles is a strenuous process, so the dataset remains limited.
 Secondly, human labeling is prone to bias due to semantics.